LinkedIn Message Templates for Outreach to CEOs and Business Owners That Work

 Template 2: The Peer Reference

-Best for: When you've recently worked with a similar business they might know or respect.
+Best for: When you have recently worked with a similar business they might know or respect.

 Hi [Name] — I just wrapped a project with a [similar company type] in [city/region] where we cut their manual admin work by about 70%.
 Thought it might be relevant given [Company]'s growth.
 Worth a quick chat?